 2. Read the FAQ and Terms and Conditions pages

 The Terms and Conditions pages are super important.
 Don’t be tempted to skip this step.
 Understand the booking terms and cancellation policy.
 It is daunting when presented with so much small print to read.
-But it is important that you know what you are buying.
-When making a cruise booking, you are agreeing to enter into a contract with the cruise line.
+But you must know what you are buying.
+When booking a cruise, you agree to enter into a contract with the cruise line.

 3. Check and double-check your insurance coverage

-When you read the title of the article you may not have expected travel insurance to make it on to the list for “Top tips for booking a cruise”.
+When you read the article’s title, you may not have expected travel insurance to make it onto the list of “Top tips for booking a cruise.”

-But travel insurance is vital and you should never leave home without it.
+But travel insurance is vital; you should never leave home without it.

 - What exactly does it cover?

 - Do you have cancellation insurance?
-Remember you cannot book cancellation insurance with the cruise line after you have booked, only when you make the booking.
+Remember you cannot book cancellation insurance with the cruise line after booking, only when you make the booking.
 What does it cover?

-- What will it cost you if you are forced to cancel your trip if you
+- What will it cost if you are forced to cancel your trip if you

 - do not want to travel due to health worries or concerns?